THE ABSTRACT SUBMISSION IS OPEN FROM THE 29TH OF OCTOBER TILL THE 7TH OF FEBRUARY

 2. Make sure your conclusion is more than a restatement of your results.
-It should directly address the hypothesis you lay out in the intro or abstract.
+It should directly address the hypothesis you lay out in the intro and abstract.

 3. Limit bulleted lists to the conclusion section, if possible.
-There, lay out 4–5 summary statements that capture what your data means and its wider implications.
+In these, lay out 4–5 summary statements that capture what your data means and its wider implications.

 Make your poster visually appealing:

 1. Sketch!
-A poster is in his very essence a visual medium.
-Make a sketch before you are going to work on it in a computer program.
+A poster is in its very essence a visual medium.
+Make a sketch before you are going to work on it using a computer program.
 Know how it is going to look and see whether or not you like the sketch.
-Will the reader be focussing on the same thing as where they should focus on?
+Will the reader be focusing on the same thing as where they should focus on?

 3. Dump PowerPoint’s colour pallet.
 Many people use PowerPoint to create their poster, but the program was designed for projecting images in a darkened room.
 The deep blues and fluorescent greens that look good in that setting often produce posters that are too dark and difficult to read.
 Stay away from primary colours on primary colours (no reds on blues, or reds on yellows).
 Choose more muted colours for a professional look.

-4. Logo’s on a poster can interfere with the poster’s ability to communicate.
-Logo’s chew up vital space in a situation where every square centimetre counts.
+4. Logos on a poster can interfere with the poster’s ability to communicate.
+Logos use up vital space on a poster where every square centimetre counts.

 6. Human faces and circles are effective focal points, they will directly attract attention.